oracle-livelabs/multicloud/azure/adb-azure-provision/provision-database/provision-database.md

     ![Click Go to OCI link](./images/click-go-oci.png " ")

-    **Note:** To click the **Go to OCI** link in the Azure portal and successfully display your provisioned Oracle Autonomous AI Database, you must meet specific identity and configuration requirements such as:
+    **Note:** To click the **Go to OCI** link in the Azure portal and successfully display your created Oracle Autonomous AI Database, you must meet specific identity and configuration requirements such as:
     - **Linked OCI Tenancy:** Your Azure subscription must be onboarded and linked to an Oracle Cloud Infrastructure (OCI) tenancy.
     - **OCI Permissions:** You must have a valid OCI user account with permissions to view and manage Autonomous Database resources within the OCI console.